viant/bqtail/dispatch/README.md

 BqDispatch service is responsible for
  - triggering completed Big Query jobs that have post actions
- - triggering scheduled batch load jobs that are due
+ - triggering scheduled batch load jobs that are due to run

 Dispatch service is a HTTP cloud function that is scheduled to run every minutes.